Sunday, August 31, 2008

 A Henpecked Husband Does Not Have a Computer

-I spoke to my friend Herb H today.
+I spoke to my friend XX today.
 He recently retired from the United States Postal Service and is looking for a new position with a company such as UPS or FedEx.
 He has told me that his battle ax wife (his words not mine) will not let him have a computer.
 Not having a computer in 2008 is like not having a television set in 1970.
 He can not apply for a job since big companies now only accept online applications.
 I suggested that he go to his local public library.
 Believe me, I know that libraries have computers for public use.
-Dave, can you help him out applying to FedEx?
+Dave, can you help him out by applying to FedEx?

 Thursday, August 7, 2008